vgnshiyer/vgnshiyer/README.md

 <h2>I'm currently learning 📖 </h2>

-- to build backend applications in Go 💻
+- to build backend applications / REST API in Go 💻
-- gRPC, Redis 🎯
+- gRPC, go-fiber, Redis 🎯
 - about nutrition and body recomposition 💪

 <h2>About Me 🙋🏻‍♂️ </h2>